-- SR-163 Southbound Ramps/Ulric Street & Friars Road (Caltrans) Impact TR-2 would be significant and unavoidable because CSU cannot guarantee that Caltrans will be able to obtain the funding necessary to implement the improvements recommended by MM-TRA-1 and, therefore, mitigation is considered infeasible. - 8.
-River Run Drive & Friars Road (City of San Diego) Impact TR-3 would be significant and unavoidable because CSU does not have jurisdiction over this City of San Diego facility and, therefore, cannot guarantee implementation of the improvement recommended by MM-TRA-2.
+- SR-163 Southbound Ramps/Ulric Street & Friars Road (Caltrans) Impact TR-2 would be significant and unavoidable because CSU cannot guarantee that Caltrans will be able to obtain the funding necessary to approve of and implement the improvements recommended by MM-TRA-1 and, therefore, mitigation is considered infeasible. - 8.
+River Run Drive & Friars Road (City of San Diego) Impact TR-3 would be less than significant with implementation of the signal optimization and unavoidable because CSU does not have jurisdiction over this City of San Diego facility and, therefore, cannot guarantee implementation of the improvement recommended by MM-TRA-2: the recommended mitigation would improve operations in the PM peak hour to 32.9 seconds of delay.
 Accordingly, the improvement is considered infeasible.
-However, if the City grants authorization, CSU will implement the recommended traffic signal optimization, thereby reducing the project's impact to less than significant. - 9.
-Fenton Pkwy & Friars Road (City of San Diego) Impact TR-4 would be significant and unavoidable because CSU does not have jurisdiction over this City of San Diego facility and, therefore, cannot guarantee implementation of the improvement recommended by MM-TRA-3.
+Following release of the Draft EIRHowever, if the City granteds the necessary authorization and, as such, CSU will pay the City the cost to implement the recommended traffic signal optimization, thereby reducing the project's impact to less than significant. - 9.
+Fenton Pkwy & Friars Road (City of San Diego) Impact TR-4 would be less than significant with implementation of the signal optimization and unavoidable because CSU does not have jurisdiction over this City of San Diego facility and, therefore, cannot guarantee implementation of the improvement recommended by MM-TRA-3; the recommended mitigation would improve operations in the PM peak hour to 83.2 seconds of delay.
 Accordingly, the improvement is considered infeasible.
-However, if the City grants authorization, CSU will implement the recommended traffic signal optimization, thereby reducing the project's impact to less than significant. - 10.
-Northside Drive & Friars Road (City of San Diego) Impact TR-5 would be significant and unavoidable because as to the recommended physical improvements there is no plan or program in place to provide the necessary additional funding, in combination with the CSU fair-share, to implement the improvement.
+Following release of the Draft EIRHowever, if the City granteds the necessary authorization and, as such, CSU will pay the City the cost to implement the recommended traffic signal optimization, thereby reducing the project's impact to less than significant. - 10.
+Northside Drive & Friars Road (City of San Diego) Impact TR-5 would be significant and unavoidable because although the City, following release of the Draft EIR, granted the necessary authorization to CSU to implement signal optimization as recommended by MM-TRA-4, in order to fully mitigate the project's impact at this location it also would be necessary to add a second northbound right-turn lane; however, the City prefers that such widening not be implemented because it is inconsistent with the City's future circulation plans due, in part, to the future construction of the Fenton Parkway bridge. as to the recommended physical improvements there is no plan or program in place to provide the necessary additional funding, in combination with the CSU fair share, to implement the improvement.
 Additionally, as to the recommended signal optimization, CSU does not have jurisdiction over this City of San Diego facility and, therefore, cannot guarantee implementation of the improvement recommended by MM-TRA-4.
-Accordingly, the improvement is considered infeasible.
+Accordingly, the addition of a second northbound right-turn laneimprovement is considered infeasible.
 However, if the City grants authorization, CSU will implement the recommended signal optimization, although impacts would not be fully mitigated by this improvement alone.